 Santa Cruz Island (Indefatigable): Dragon Hill is located in the northwestern side of Santa Cruz Island.
 Some highlights include small lagoons with flamingos, Palo Santo trees, and Opuntia cactus.

 James Island (Santiago): James Island is located between Isabela and Santa Cruz Islands.
 This Island offers a wide variety of seabirds, marine iguanas and fur seals.

 Sullivan Bay: This site is of great geological interest.
 Highlights: 100 hundred year old lava flow field, pahoehoe formations, and lava bubbles.

 Tower Island (Genovesa): Tower is an eroded flat volcanic island, with a natural harbor, which is actually the submerged caldera of this volcanic island.

 El Barranco: There is a good possibility of seeing the unique “Short eared owl” at this site.
 During the dinghy rides along the cliffs fur seals and several species of seabirds can be spotted.

 Darwin Bay: The steep cliffs of this area dominate the island.
 This area is home to thousands of frigate birds, red-footed boobies, Noddy terns, lava gulls, tropicbirds, doves, storm petrels and Darwin’s finches.

-Day 6 (Wednesday): Santa Cruz Island / Baltra for return flight to Quito
+Day 6 (Wednesday): Daphne Mayor Island / Baltra for return flight to Quito